JSPolania/cheatsheets/DJANGO.md

 the python command indicate which version of python would be used

-the anaconda command creates a complete copy of the anaconda environment
+the anaconda command creates a complete copy of the anaconda environment.
+If you ommit anaconda, it will install pip and other few packages including sqlite

 ### delete a virtual enviroment